The Part of You that Still Feels Unworthy

 There's a version of you that never got to be a kid.

 Not in the dramatic sense.
-Not in the "my childhood was taken away" way that people sometimes mean when they talk about abuse.
+Not as in the "the Turpin Family’s House of Horrors" kind of way that some people mean when they talk about abuse.
 I'm talking about something quieter.
-Something that happened in plain sight, in houses where there was food on the table and clothes on your back and nothing visibly wrong.
+Something that happened in plain sight, in houses where there was food on the table, clothes were on your back and nothing was visibly wrong.

-You learned early that your feelings were inconvenient.
-That needing things was a burden.
-That the safest way to exist was to not need too much, not feel too much, not ask for too much.
+You learned early that your feelings were inconvenient and needing things was a burden.
+You discovered that the safest way to exist was to not need too much, not feel too much, not ask for too much.

 And somewhere, that little version of you is still there.